ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 From this filtered set of measurement mean value of each measurement is then calculated per observation.
 Observation is a combination of person and an activity he/she is performing.

+More detailed explanation of files and processing steps made during this project can be found from [README](https://github.com/ksihja/datasciencecoursera/blob/master/GettingAndCleaningData/README.md).

 ##Study design and data processing

 ###Collection of the raw data

 For the scope of this project raw data means [HARUS data set zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-Raw data was collected as a part of R-processing (for more see [README}(https://github.com/ksihja/datasciencecoursera/blob/master/GettingAndCleaningData/README.md).
+Raw data was collected as a part of R-processing

 ###Notes on the original (raw) data
 Some additional notes (if avaialble, otherwise you can leave this section out).